freegs-plasma/freegs/README.md

 [![License](https://img.shields.io/badge/license-GPL-blue.svg)](https://img.shields.io/badge/license-GPL-blue.svg)
 [![py3comp](https://img.shields.io/badge/py3-compatible-brightgreen.svg)](https://img.shields.io/badge/py3-compatible-brightgreen.svg)

-This Python module calculates plasma equilibria for tokamak fusion applications, by solving the Grad-Shafranov equation with free boundaries.
+This Python module calculates plasma equilibria for tokamak fusion experiments, by solving the Grad-Shafranov equation with free boundaries.
 Given a set of coils, plasma profiles and shape, FreeGS finds the currents in the coils which produce a steady-state solution in force balance.

+**Note** This is a work in progress, and probably contains bugs.
+There is a feature wishlist in issues, suggestions and contributions welcome!

 Installing
 ----------